Aaisha-Rani/ai-governance-frameworks/ai-risk-checklist-hiring.md

 - Is there a process to handle errors or failures in the system?
 - Is there a clear owner responsible for this AI system?
 - Are users informed that AI is being used in decision-making?
+- **[EU AI Act Art.
+12]** Does the system automatically generate and retain trace logs of its operations to enable post-market monitoring?
+- **[EU AI Act Art.
+14]** Are the human reviewers fully trained to spot automated confirmation bias and step in to override the system?

 ## 4. Risk & Impact